httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 HTTP messages.
 This document provides different fields for HTTP representation data and HTTP content.

-There are use-cases where a simple digest of the HTTP content bytes is required.
+There are use cases where a simple digest of the HTTP content bytes is required.
 The `Content-Digest` request and response header and trailer field is defined to support digests of content ({{Section 6.4 of RFC9110}}); see
 {{content-digest}}.

-For more advanced use-cases, the `Repr-Digest` request and response header and trailer field ({{representation-digest}}) is defined.
+For more advanced use cases, the `Repr-Digest` request and response header and trailer field ({{representation-digest}}) is defined.
 It contains a digest value computed by applying a hashing algorithm to selected representation data ({{Section 3.2 of RFC9110}}).
-Basing `Repr-Digest` on the selected representation makes it straightforward to apply it to use-cases where the message content requires some sort of manipulation to be considered as representation of the resource or content conveys a partial representation of a resource, such as Range Requests (see {{Section 14 of RFC9110}}).
+Basing `Repr-Digest` on the selected representation makes it straightforward to apply it to use cases where the message content requires some sort of manipulation to be considered as representation of the resource or content conveys a partial representation of a resource, such as Range Requests (see {{Section 14 of RFC9110}}).